marianabarturen/Marketing-Analytics-Predicting-Customer-Churn-in-Python/README.md

 In this repository, and end-to-end project is developed to predict Customer Churn in a Telecommunication Company.

-The project belongs to the DataCamp Platform.

-This project provides a roadmap to create custom customer churn models.
+The project belongs to the DataCamp Platform and provides a roadmap to create custom customer churn models.

 It is divided into four chapters related to the flow of data: